ethhub-io/ethhub/using-ethereum/running-a-node/parity.md

 Syncing can be faster by disregarding ancient blocks with `--no-ancient-blocks`; costing only 20GB.

-The default sync with warp enabled occupies 82GB of storage when completed.
+The default sync with warp enabled occupies ~82GB of storage when completed (as of 15/10/2018).

 For a complete pruning archive, with complete state saved, run parity with `--pruning archive` (over 1TB disk space will be used).